 With help from MTV, which launched on August 1, 1981, this opened a mini-British invasion of the USA.
 There were a lot of video shows in Europe, so when MTV went on the air, they were forced to play videos by many UK bands because that was most of their library.

 "Don't You Want Me" was the first US single released by The Human League; it was issued in January 1982, entered the Top 40 in April, and thanks to the MTV exposure, hit #1 on July 3, 1982, where it stayed for three weeks.
 The song's rise mirrored that of MTV, gradually gaining attention and making a huge cultural impact by the summer of 1982.

-In the UK, this was the biggest seller of 1981, moving 1,430,000 copies.
-It was the first #1 in the UK for Richard Branson's Virgin label.
-The song was released in the UK in November, 1981 and hit #1 on December 12, where it stayed for five weeks.
-The group had three previous UK hits that year: "The Sound Of The Crowd" (#12), "Love Action (I Believe In Love)" (#3), and "Open Your Heart" (#6).
+In the UK, this was a monster hit, and the first #1 for Richard Branson's Virgin label.
+The song was released in the UK in November 1981 and hit #1 on December 12, where it stayed for five weeks; the group had three previous UK hits that year: "The Sound Of The Crowd" (#12), "Love Action (I Believe In Love)" (#3), and "Open Your Heart" (#6).

 The female backup singer/dancers Susan Ann Sulley and Joanne Catherall were added that year, and various musicians were hired to work on the Dare album.
 Wright learned to play some synthesizer and contributed to the songwriting, but Oakey fronted the group.
 "Don't You Want Me" was was written by Oakey and Wright along with keyboard player Jo Callis, and was unusual in that one of the female backing singers took a lead role, as the song was structured as a duet.
 It was Sulley who got the call, and to many American listeners who only knew the group for this song, she appeared to be much more than a hired backup singer.
 At the time, Philip Oakey was dating the other singer, Joanne Catherall.